UMAprotocol/protocol/packages/scripts/src/admin-proposals/README.md

 Be sure to set `NODE_URL_1=http://localhost:9545` in your environment if you want to continue running scripts against the forked mainnet network.

-2. Request to impersonate accounts we'll need to propose and vote on admin proposals:
+2. Request to impersonate accounts we'll need to propose and vote on admin proposals.
+This script will also mint the wallet enough UMA required to submit a new governance proposal.

 ```sh
 ./packages/scripts/setupFork.sh